wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

   +2020
   ```

-### Decimal Floating-Point Number
+### Decimal floating-point number

 A decimal floating-point number is a number with a decimal point.
-You have the option to use `+` or `-` characters in the front to indicate the sign.
+You can precede the numbers with a `+` or `-` character to indicate the sign.

 #### Examples